GoogleChrome/web.dev/src/site/content/en/blog/web-dev-io-2019/index.md

 We want web.dev to be a best-in-class reading experience—something that folks look forward to opening on their phones, tablets, and desktops.

-In this iteration we launched a new design with improved typography and a bit more visual punch.
+In this iteration, we launched a new design with improved typography and a bit more visual punch.
 We have a number of UI features still in the backlog that we plan to ship in the coming months, but we hope you like this new visual style 💅